 What do an ecommerce newbie and a business shark have in common?
-At the first glance, nothing.
-The former is only learning how to start an ecommerce business, while the latter may be competing with big guys on the market.
-Yet, there’s one thing that makes them turn to a development agency like Elogic: an urge to build a high-performing website on a reliable ecommerce platform.
+An urge to build a high-performing website on a reliable ecommerce platform.

-What is an ecommerce platform, which aspects you should consider while choosing one, and what are some best ecommerce platforms for different business sizes — read more in this article.
+What is an ecommerce platform, how to choose the best ecommerce platform for your business, and what are some established vendors for different business sizes — read more in this article.

 An ecommerce platform is a software that allows a retailer to conduct commercial activities over the internet.
 Thanks to its pre-built front-end and back-end logic, a merchant can streamline and coordinate all business, marketing, and inventory management operations from a single place and without extra help.

 The beauty of ecommerce platforms is that you don’t have to code all your store functions manually.
 Sure, some ecommerce platform setups require decent knowledge of programming (like Magento), but you won’t have to elaborate on your website design and basic functionalities that will turn into an unscalable, costly, and inflexible in terms of integration solution.

 Each platform reveals these benefits to a certain extent making it suitable for one merchant or another.
 Let’s dig deeper into the types and characteristics of ecommerce platforms.